Tiffany & Co. flagship store: Architecture

+A three-story addition was built in 1980 to designs by Peter Claman.
+A 2020s renovation replaced the 1980 addition with a similarly-sized structure.
+As of 2023, the building encompasses 110000 ft2 of retail space.
+The store has been featured in multiple works of film and literature, such as Truman Capote's novella Breakfast at Tiffany's (1958) and the films Breakfast at Tiffany's (1961) and Sweet Home Alabama (2002).

 Exterior

-The original structure's facade contains a pink-granite base and limestone on its upper stories.
-The main entrance, on the western facade, contains a rectangular limestone frame with a wheat-leaf pattern.
-The vertical bays contain windows that are separated horizontally by marble spandrels between each floor.
+The original structure's facade has a pink-granite base with limestone on its upper stories.
+The main entrance, on the western facade, has a rectangular limestone frame with a wheat-leaf pattern.
+The windows in the vertical bays are separated horizontally by marble spandrels between each floor.
 The window frames are made of stainless steel and are bounded by pieces of Alpine marble, which hold the facade's shatterproof glass windows in place.
-The top of the original building contains a scalloped cornice.
-The use of limestone in the facade was intended to evoke older store buildings, but Cross & Cross used a more modernistic Art Deco style because it "better expressed the modern age".
+The top of the original building has a scalloped parapet.
+The use of limestone in the facade was intended to evoke older store buildings, but Cross & Cross used a more modernistic Art Deco style because, according to the author Peter Pennoyer, it "better expressed the modern age".

+The eighth through tenth stories are clad with a glass facade designed by Office for Metropolitan Architecture.
+The eighth and ninth stories contain flat glass panes without any exterior columns.
+The top floor's facade is made of two types of glass, which is inspired by the original building's parapet.
+The top floor uses flat panes of low emissivity glass to reduce energy use, as well as slumped glass panes that are more structurally sturdy and serve as one-way mirrors.
+The flat roof of the building was covered in Ludowici quarry tile.

 The building's exterior windows include five storefront displays (two on Fifth Avenue and three on 57th Street), which are changed about eight times a year and are planned more than a year in advance.
 The displays have been designed by various designers over their history.
 Gene Moore designed the displays for nearly forty years using smaller materials to frame the more expensive jewelry.
 Other window dressers have included Rachel Zoe, who in 2012 designed displays depicting the "Hollywood glamour" of the mid-20th century, as well as Baz Luhrmann and Catherine Martin, who designed Great Gatsby-themed displays in 2013.